3 Economic cost-effectiveness

 (b)

-For 12 ANSPs ATFM delays represented more than 20% of their unit economic costs (see ANSPs with the largest red and yellow portions, e.g. HungaroControl, HASP, NAV Portugal, DSNA, DFS, etc.).
-In absolute terms (cumulative ATFM delays in minutes) DSNA, DFS, NATS, ENAIRE and HASP were the ANSPs generating the highest levels of ATFM delays in 2023 (72.3% of the pan-European system total ATFM delays).
+For 15 ANSPs ATFM delays represented more than 20% of their unit economic costs (see ANSPs with the largest red and yellow portions, e.g. HungaroControl, Croatia Control, HASP, M-NAV, BHANSA, etc.).
+In absolute terms (cumulative ATFM delays in minutes) DSNA, DFS, ENAIRE, HungaroControl and NATS were the five ANSPs generating the highest levels of ATFM delays in 2024 (61.8% of the Pan-European system total ATFM delays).

 Further analysis of the relationship between changes in ANSPs costs, traffic and unit costs will be analysed in detail in the forthcoming ACE report.